-Like humans, pigeons have the ability to see colour.
+Like humans, pigeons can see colour.
 Moreover, they can also see ultraviolet light, another section of the spectrum that humans could not see.
-As a consequence, because of this unique feeling coupled with exceptional all-round objective, pigeons have been used in search and rescue operations at sea.
+As a consequence, because of this unique feeling coupled with exceptional all-around objectives, pigeons have been used in search and rescue operations at sea.

-Pigeons are incredibly smart and have the ability to identify and conceptualize all 26 letters of the alphabet.
+Pigeons are incredibly smart and can identify and conceptualize all 26 letters of the alphabet.
 In a single photograph, pigeons can distinguish between photos and even two separate human beings.

 The Pigeon as a Messenger: